 The output of the parser this time is the parsetree

-Note: There is currently no recursion stopping mechanism for view rules in the rule system (only for the other kinds of rules).
+Note: There is currently no recursion stopping mechanism for view rules in the rule system (only for the other rules).
 This doesn't hurt much, because the only way to push this into an endless loop (blowing up the backend until it reaches the memory limit) is to create tables and then setup the view rules by hand with CREATE RULE in such a way, that one selects from the other that selects from the one.
-This could never happen if CREATE VIEW is used because for the first CREATE VIEW, the second relation does not exist and thus the first view cannot select from the second.
+This could never happen if CREATE VIEW is used because on the first CREATE VIEW, the second relation does not exist and thus the first view cannot select from the second.

 There are only a few differences between a parsetree for a SELECT and one for any other command.
 Obviously they have another commandtype and this time the resultrelation points to the rangetable entry where the result should go.
-Everything else is absolutely the same.
+Anything else is absolutely the same.
 So having two tables t1 and t2 with attributes a and b, the parsetrees for the two statements

 SELECT t2.b FROM t1, t2 WHERE t1.a = t2.a; UPDATE t1 SET b = t2.b WHERE t1.a = t2.a;are nearly identical.